kierenAW/conda_environments_for_data_science/git/Readme.md

 <br> git lfs track "*.jpg"
 <br> git lfs track "*.png"
 <br> git lfs track "*.jpeg"
+<br> git lfs track "*.tiff"
+<br> git lfs track "*.psd"
 <br> git lfs track "*.zip"

+* Note: be aware of if you want to add these files to types to ignore or git lfs

 # Useful Tools
 [BFG Repo-Cleaner]("https://rtyley.github.io/bfg-repo-cleaner/") "Removes large or troublesome blobs like git-filter-branch does, but faster.
 And written in Scala"